kelleyblackmore/ServerInspector/README.md

 ## Architecture

-ServerInspect has a modular architecture:
+serverinspector has a modular architecture:

 - **Runners**: Execute tests on local or remote systems
 - **Test Types**: Different types of tests (file, service, command, etc.)